oluwaconquer27/Swisstronik-Testnet/DEPLOY-SIMPLE-CONTRACT.md

 npx hardhat run scripts/deploy.js --network swisstronik
 ```
 - After successful deployment, you should receive the following message in your terminal: `Swisstronik contract deployed to 0x...`
+- Copy this contract address, you need to submit it on Testnet page
 ```bash
 nano hardhat.config.js
 ```